sleeplessinc/dadu/README.md

 	$ node dadu.js

 Then load localhost:4080 in your browser.
-When the server is in testmode it will return a test page that you can drop files onto.
+You will get a test page that you can drop files onto.

 ## License